Internet-Draft Mission Authority Server August 2026

 3. Render the derived Authority Set for consent with the issuance profile's rendering rules applied unchanged: client-supplied strings inert, direction-override and confusable presentation mitigated, derived authority visually distinguished from client text.

-4. Compute the integrity anchors, authority_hash and intent_hash, using the issuance profile's envelope with the MAS's issuer URL as iss.
+4. Compute the integrity anchors, authority_hash, intent_hash, and, where an authority proposal was submitted, proposal_hash, using the issuance profile's envelope with the MAS's issuer URL as iss.

 Step 5 becomes: create the Mission record in the active state atomically with the approval decision.
 The record is the issuance profile's Mission Record, member for member; its issuer is the MAS's issuer URL and its approval_event_id is the approval idempotency key.
 There is no authorization code to bind, so the deferred-approval profile's re-sequencing of this step ([I-D.draft-mcguinness-oauth-mission-approval]) is not needed: deferral is the MAS's native shape.